Horizon Europe is an EU research and innovation programme. It has a budget of €95.5 billion and runs until 2027.

 Find out more in the European Commission Q&A on the UK’s participation in Horizon Europe (PDF, 712KB)

-Funding support in the event of a delay to association
+Funding support available during the delay to association

 In summary, Horizon Europe funding is available for: